 Census data submitted to our office is tested for errors.
 Several types of census data errors are possible; to ensure that the valuation results are as accurate as possible, a significant effort is made to identify and correct these errors.
 To minimize coverage errors (i.e., missing or duplicated individual records) the records are checked for duplicates, and a comparison of the current year's records to those submitted in prior years is made.
-Changes in status, new records, and previous records, which have no corresponding current record, are identified.
+Changes in status, new records, and previous records with no corresponding current record are identified.
 This portion of the review indicates the annual flow of members from one status to another and is used to check some of the actuarial assumptions, such as retirement rates, rates of withdrawal, and mortality.
 In addition, the census is checked for reasonableness in several areas, such as age, service, salary, and current benefits.
-The records identified by this review as questionable are checked against data from prior valuations; those not recently verified are included in a detailed list of items sent to the system's administrator for verification and/or correction.
+Questionable records identified by this review are checked against data from prior valuations, are reviewed against information on the system's membership database, and may be included in a detailed list of items sent to the system's administrative staff for verification and/or correction.
 Once the identified data has been researched and verified or corrected, it is returned to us for use in the valuation.
 Occasionally some requested information is either unavailable or impractical to obtain.
 In such cases, values may be assigned to missing data.
 The assigned values are based on information from similar records or based on information implied from other data in the record.